MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 6. Choose the **Make Orders** action.

      Before you choose the **OK** button, notice the text on the **Order Planning** FastTab.
-This text is important because you know that the bicycle has several produced components, subassemblies, in its product structure that might be in demand when you create this works order.
+This text is important because you know that the bicycle has several produced components, subassemblies, in its product structure that might be in demand when you create this production order.

-7. On the **Make Supply Order** page, in the **Make Orders for** field, choose the **All Lines** option, and then choose the **OK** button to create works orders for the second product level of the order.
+7. On the **Make Supply Order** page, in the **Make Orders for** field, choose the **All Lines** option, and then choose the **OK** button to create production orders for the second product level of the order.

-     Note that the top-level production demand for works order 101001 no longer exists.
+     Note that the top-level production demand for production order 101001 no longer exists.
 This means that the initial production demand for subassemblies has been planned for.

      On the **Order Planning** page, you calculate a plan again in order to plan the bicycle structure.

 8. Choose the **Calculate Plan** action to recalculate the plan as instructed by the embedded Help text.

      The two new lines represent additional production demand derived from the subassemblies planned in the previous steps.
-It is suggested that you make two works orders to supply the wheel hubs, one for 10 front hubs and one for 10 back hubs.
+It is suggested that you make two production orders to supply the wheel hubs, one for 10 front hubs and one for 10 back hubs.

-9. Choose the **Expand All** action to get an overview of all the demand for the two works orders.
+9. Choose the **Expand All** action to get an overview of all the demand for the two production orders.

      The suggested supply plan indicates that a total of four purchase orders will be created for the components.
 You decide to make the proposed orders.